valhuber/python-rules/README.md

 The **Add Order** example illustrates chaining;
 as OrderDetails are added:

+1. The `OrderDetail.UnitPrice` is referenced from the Product so it is copied

-* OrderDetails are referenced by the Orders' `AmountTotal` sum rule, so `AmountTotal` is adjusted
+1. OrderDetails are referenced by the Orders' `AmountTotal` sum rule, so `AmountTotal` is adjusted

-* The `AmountTotal` is referenced by the Customers' `Balance`, so it is adjusted
+1. The `AmountTotal` is referenced by the Customers' `Balance`, so it is adjusted

-* And the Credit Limit constraint is checked (exceptions are raised if constraints are violated)
+1. And the Credit Limit constraint is checked (exceptions are raised if constraints are violated)

 All of the dependency management to see which attribute have changed,